-Not to put too finer point on it, be we think that charging people more so you can pretend to give them a discount is scandalous.
+Not to put too finer point on it, but we think that charging people more so you can pretend to give them a discount is scandalous.
 This is exactly what happens with prompt payment discounts.

 We don’t believe that these “discounts” are actually discounts at all.

 And we agree with the Commerce Commission that “discounts should be off the usual selling price”, not an inflated price invented specifically so that the discount could be added.

 Some retailers, like Electric Kiwi don’t use prompt payment discounts.
 That’s because prompt payment discounts are really just late payment fees in disguise and we don’t think that’s very cool.
 You should pay for what you have used and nothing more.
 If that is the case, then how are these actually discounts at all?

 It’s one of the big retailers’ dirty little secrets that their favourite customers are customers that pay in the end, but don’t pay on time.

 One big retailer, for example, offers a 22% “discount” if you pay on time, while they use a cost of capital in their annual results of 7.4% per annum.
 That's a lot of extra cash collected on people who miss the odd bill!

 We reckon these late payment fees are excessive and punitive for those customers who fail to pay bills on time.